 What I mean is that there are plenty of childfree who love kids – who even find work that will have them heavily involved in the lives of children – but who don’t want to be parents.
 There are also many who can’t stand kids, and many who are ambivalent about them.
 I’m one of the ambivalent ones.
-I see kids as plain old people, and I don’t like or dislike them until I know them.
+I see kids as people, and I don’t like or dislike them until I know them.

 Everyone is different.
 What I’ve seen in the childfree communities I’ve participated in, though, is a lot of “I just don’t want to be a parent.”
 It’s its own lifestyle, and one many of us have no interest in.

 Why don’t the CFs who want more childfree places/establishments instead want more asshole-free places/establishments?

 It isn’t only the childfree who want childfree establishments.

 To the second part of your question: The thing about assholes is that when they’re adults, you can complain to the management (or tell the asshole to leave, yourself) without the risk of people gasping at you and calling you a monster.

 When the asshole in question is a child (yes, young people can be assholes, too) or his or her parents, you’re pretty chained.
 It’s usually bad form to try to discipline someone else’s child, and equally frowned upon is telling a parent how to discipline their child.